fredshone/g_prog/README.md

  abs
   p5
 ```
-Given the candidate strings A and B, this example translates to:
+Given the candidate strings A and B, this result translates to the following solution function:
 ```
-isless =
+def is_match(A, B):

-if (A[4]-B[4]) < 5:
+    if (A[4] - B[4]) < 5:
-		return 1
+            a = 1
         else:
-		return 0
+            a = 0

-temp = if i[0] > abs(A[5]-B[5]):
+    if a > ((A[2] - B[2]) - (A[5] - B[5])):
-		return 1
+        b = 1
     else:
-		return 0
+        b = 0

-if temp > abs(A[5]-B[5]):
+    if b > abs(A[5]-B[5]):
             return 1
         else:
             return 0
 ```
-This particular example was only 86% accurate across 500 training examples.
+This particular example was only 86% accurate across 500 training examples and is somewhat complex.
+In general the trees often incorporate redundant operations (such as abs(abs())) and are not encouraged to be concise.
+This can be fixed in future by adding complexity into the fitness function or by adding an additional 'slimming' process.

-#### Features

-- type sensitive operations
-- features for string matching application
-- trial string data generator (rookie)
+Most usefully the results are humanly interpretable (especially compared to something exotic with hidden layers) and can be used to identify important features and patterns.

 #### todo

-- add generation stats to help with tuning
+- improve generation stats to help with tuning
+- incorporate complexity into fitness function or add simplifying stage
 - add tweaking mutations for constants as score is high - ie adjust types of mutations
 - implement scoring with NR TD network for training data - based on graph distance?
-- implement within mathcing framework for TD stream
+- implement within matching framework for TD stream